Time's Changing For Drivers - Beware Drowsiness!

 - Almost all Americans do not get the 8 hours of sleep recommended every night.
 It is essential to make sure to get the right amount of sleep this time of year.

 Most of all, people must be mindful of their surroundings.
-Also, drivers must consider that others perhaps were not so prepared to be on the roads with the difference in hours and light.
+Also, drivers must consider we're not prepared for new differences between hours and light.
 Hence, those enlightened motorists have to pick up the slack and surround their vehicles with a cushion of space.
+You smart drivers must beware of daylight savings driving risks, avoiding becoming serious injury victims.

-In conclusion, here we have discussed daylight savings, the risks of driving, and tips to avoid incidents while driving.
-If you need to learn more, please review the citations below.
+In conclusion, we discussed daylight savings driving risks and tips to avoid driving incidents.
+If you need to learn more, please review the citations below or get a free legal consultation from a serious injury lawyer in Los Angeles at Ehline Law Firm.

 Practice Area Information